AscentTracker/AsTra/README.md

 AsTra
 =====

-AsTra = Ascent Tracker is an Arduino-based altitude data logger for (indoor)climbing.
+Ascent Tracker "AsTra" is an Arduino-based altitude data logger for (indoor)climbing.

 AsTra is a smallish (12x6x2.5 cm, 200 g) wearable device to record